Microspikes vs Crampons: Which is better?

 When to Use Them?

 Mountaineers almost always will bring a pair of crampons with them, even when summiting a peak in the middle of the summer.
 At high altitudes, the weather can change in the blink of an eye, and a warm summy afternoon can suddenly change into a full-on blizzard.
 Because of the steep slopes associated with hiking in the mountains, crampons are almost always the best option if your trail has any steep slopes.
 The chains and spikes associated with microspikes simply do not have the ability to penetrate deep enough into the snow or ice on steep grades or angles.
-Thus, you should always choose crampons you need to sustain your full body weight when climbing a precipitous grade or when ice has formed on top of rock.
+Thus, you should always choose crampons you need to sustain your full body weight when climbing a precipitous grade or when ice has formed on top of a rock.
+Amazing for when you go on hikes (for days at a time!) on aggressive terrain or a walk in a local snowy trail (hat tip to hillsound trail.)
+Remember to stay safe and wear the right clothing.

 How to Choose Shoe Spikes for Snow?